Philadelphia Workers’ Compensation Lawyers Fight for the Just Compensation You Deserve

 To be eligible for lost wage benefits, you must be out of work for at least a specified period of time.
 If you miss work for:

 - Seven or fewer days you are not eligible for lost wage benefits

 - Eight to 14 days you are eligible for compensation after a seven day waiting period and thus will be compensated for up to seven days

 - More than 14 days you are eligible for full compensation beginning on the first day you were injured

 Payments for lost wages are paid out roughly three weeks from your date of eligibility and are made on a regular basis for the duration of your coverage.
 The most important step in determining eligibility for lost wages is to immediately report your injury and keep accurate and detailed records of the medical care you receive.
 Our Philadelphia Workers’ Compensation lawyers place your best interests at the forefront and take pride in fighting for your rights.

 Philadelphia Workers’ Compensation Lawyers at McCann & Wall, LLC: Helping Injured Workers Get Maximum Lost Wage Benefits

-At McCann & Wall, our Pennsylvania workers’ compensation attorneys are with you every step of the way to make sure your case is handled meticulously and efficiently.
+At McCann & Wall, our Pennsylvania Workers’ Compensation attorneys are with you every step of the way to make sure your case is handled meticulously and efficiently.
 Call us at 215-569-8488 or 302-888-1221 or contact us online to schedule a free initial consultation at your convenience.
 Conveniently located in downtown Philadelphia, our office is across the street from City Hall and near several types of public transportation.
-We serve clients in Pennsylvania including Delaware County and Chester County as well as in the states of Delaware and New Jersey.
+We serve clients in Pennsylvania including Chester County, Delaware County and Montgomery County as well as in the states of Delaware and New Jersey.